vmware/pmd-next-gen/README.md

 ## How to write your own plugin ?

-pm-webd is designed with robust plugin based architecture in mind.
+distro-management-apid is designed with robust plugin based architecture in mind.
 You can always add and remove modules to it with minimal effort
 You can implement and incorporate application features very quickly.
 Because plug-ins are separate modules with well-defined interfaces, you can quickly isolate and solve problems.
 You can create custom versions of an application with minimal source code modifications.